- As low as $150/Night

 SUMMARY

-Formerly an animal and vegetable farm, this charming home sits on 10 acres and is only 2 miles from from hwy 55 and hwy 70 and not far from hwy 17.
-It has a cavernous yard with back porch and wheelchair ramp.
-Surrounded by a mature forest, the home is still a short drive from New Bern's burgeoning downtown, cozy eateries, trendy pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune, and Cherry Point.
+Formerly an animal and vegetable farm, this striking home sits on 10 acres and is only 2 miles from from hwy 55 and hwy 70 and not far from hwy 17.
+It has a roomy yard with back porch and wheelchair ramp.
+Surrounded by a mature forest, the home is still a short drive from New Bern's burgeoning downtown, cozy eateries, fashionable pier, and close by attractions such as local fishing, boating, bird watching, Atlantic Beach, Emerald Isle, Fort Jackson, Camp Lejeune, and Cherry Point.

 THE SPACE